farrej10/xeldaChallenge/README.md

 ```

-You can see hello is in a lot of.
+You can see hello is in a lot of articles.

 # The Good Bad and Ugly